 History & Culture

 One of the most frequently heard comments among those who visit the Big Island is the sense of mana that strikes them upon landing.
 True, all of the Hawaiian Islands have palpable mana—just visit Maui’s ‘Iao Valley for a taste of it—but the Big Island practically radiates with it.
 This may be due in part to the powerful force of creation that’s still going—or the fact that it’s the site of Captain Cook’s demise, who marked the start of the Westernization of Hawaii.
 Whatever the case may be, the Big Island is a boon for history and culture lovers.
-Its complex tapestry of cultures—Hawaiian, Portuguese, Chinese, Tahitian, Korean, Japanese, Filipino—offer visitors the chance to experience everything from hula to Portuguese oven baking to Tahitian dancing.
-Meanwhile, large parts of its storied past remain extant, from the fascinating and immense Mo’okini Heiau (a sacrificial temple, dating back to 480 AD, that’s believed to be one of the most sacred in the islands) to ancient petroglyphs and the birthplace and original statue of Hawaii’s first king.
+Its complex tapestry of cultures—Hawaiian, Portuguese, Chinese, Tahitian, Korean, Japanese, and Filipino—offers visitors the chance to experience everything from hula to Portuguese oven baking to Tahitian dancing.
+Meanwhile, large parts of its storied past remain extant, from the fascinating and immense Moʻokini Heiau (a sacrificial temple, dating back to 480 AD, that’s believed to be one of the most sacred in the islands) to ancient petroglyphs and the birthplace and original statue of Hawaii’s first king.
 The museums here may lack the polish of, say, Honolulu’s grand, historic sites, but those that do exist give travelers engrossing info on Hawaiian arts, volcanoes, tsunamis, and more.
 The island is also home to the aforementioned Waipio Valley, a holy valley, steeped in myth (and the site of Kamehameha’s training), that features burial grounds within its caves.

 As the oldest island in the archipelago—and one that actively maintains its ties to its ancient Hawaiian past—Kauai offers a broad range of sightseeing experiences and activities for history and culture buffs.
 One of its most beloved and frequently visited sites is the Daniel K. Inouye Kilauea Lighthouse.
 Situated on a point, the beautifully-restored, historic beacon makes visitors feel like they’re at the end of the world—which is relatively true, given that it’s the northernmost point of Hawaii’s main islands.
-Old Koloa Town, meanwhile, enables visitors to step back into Kauai’s sugar plantation past with 19th century storefronts and its eponymous trail, which take visitors through 14 cultural sites as it weaves towards Poipu; along the way, you’ll find everything from the island’s legendary south shore blowhole, Spouting Horn, to the Koloa Jodo Mission, which dates back to 1910.
+Old Koloa Town, meanwhile, enables visitors to step back into Kauai’s sugar plantation past with 19th-century storefronts and its eponymous trail, which takes visitors through 14 cultural sites as it weaves towards Poipu; along the way, you’ll find everything from the island’s legendary south shore blowhole, Spouting Horn, to the Koloa Jodo Mission, which dates back to 1910.
 The Kauai Museum in Lihue also showcases a vast assortment of Hawaiian artifacts, work by local artisans, and unforgettable, historical photos.

 Bottom line: We may sound redundant here, but it’s yet another tie between the Big Island and Kauai, with each end of the Hawaiian-chain spectrum offering glimpses into the 50th state’s rich and complex history.
 The real bottom line, then, is deciding on the landscape you prefer.
 The Big Island epitomizes diversity with lava fields that are as austere as its “wet side” is luxuriant; the catch here is the great distance required to get between the two.
-Kauai, meanwhile, is a significantly smaller, rainier island, allowing you to savor its dry, sunny side at morning and its lush, waterfall-riven cliffs at sunset.
+Kauai, meanwhile, is a significantly smaller, rainier island, allowing you to savor its dry, sunny side in the morning and its lush, waterfall-riven cliffs at sunset.
 Both have tremendous rural charm; both have amazing outdoor adventures.
 If verdant and intimate is what you’re after, by all means, head to Kauai; if large and fascinating is more your thing, then book it to the Big Island of Hawaii.
 Just know this: Whichever island you choose is guaranteed to exceed your expectations.